 Oxnard is where strawberries meet the sea.
-In this city 40 minutes south of Santa Barbara, you’ll find 7 miles/11.3 km of unspoiled beaches, plus farmstands overflowing with picked-that-morning produce from nearby farms and fields.
-The town also has a rich heritage, and a strong preservation ethic to protect historic buildings and sites.
+In this city 40 minutes south of Santa Barbara, you’ll find seven miles of unspoiled beaches, plus farm stands overflowing with picked-that-morning produce from nearby farms and fields.
+The town also has a rich history, and a strong preservation ethic to protect historic buildings and sites.

-Start your visit with a stop at Heritage Square, which hosts a summer concert series and where 15 Victorian homes open for weekend tours.
+Start your visit with a stop at Heritage Square, which hosts a summer concert series and where 15 Victorian homes open for weekend tours (check the city’s website for other upcoming events before you go).
 View California art, from impressionism to contemporary Latino works, at the Carnegie Art Museum, housed in the original Carnegie Library building dating back to 1906.
 Next, visit Oxnard’s two outstanding automotive museums.
 At Mullin Automotive Museum see exquisitely designed French cars from the Art Deco era.
 At the Murphy Auto Museum for American classics, see vintage classics including a 1903 Oldsmobile, and the legendary Avanti, the early Sixties sports car that was a last-ditch effort to save the Studebaker Corporation.
-(It didn’t work.)
+Unfortunately, it did not work.

 When it comes to places in California that feel like one big outdoor playground, Ventura County, on the south end of the Central Coast, stands out as a sun- and wave-splashed surprise.
 The oceanfront region doesn’t get the same attention as Santa Barbara County to the north or Los Angeles County to the south, but that might only add to its charm.